Minh-Chien Trinh (Ph.D)

 Jeonbuk National University, Jeonju, South Korea

 Currently, Minh-Chien Trinh is working on the nonlinear statics and dynamics of composites and structures in both deterministic and stochastic working environments.
-Theoretical approaches based on continuum mechanics, numerical approaches (standard FEM, MITC techniques, smooth FEM), probabilistic approaches (Monte Carlo simulation, perturbation techniques), machine learning algorithms have been applied in his publications.
+Theoretical approaches based on continuum mechanics, numerical approaches (standard FEM, MITC techniques, smooth FEM), probabilistic approaches (Monte Carlo simulation, Latin hypercube sampling, perturbation techniques), machine learning algorithms have been applied in his publications.
 Also, he has been using these approaches to study the mechanics of nanoscale materials.

 Simultaneously, Minh-Chien Trinh is working on DNA nanotechnology, specifically top-down computational designs of scaffolded DNA origami.
 The conformation of DNA nanostructures designed from the developed tools are verified with molecular dynamics (MD) and TEM/AFM images from practical synthesis and experimental setups.